Modeling of Multiple Vias with a Shared Anti-Pad in an Irregular Plate Pair using Domain Decomposition Approach

 An irregular plate pair with multiple vias sharing an anti-pad is decomposed into top/bottom plate-thickness domain and parallel-plate domain whose admittance matrices are calculated by three-dimensional (3D) finite element method (FEM) and hybrid 3D/2D FEM.
 Combined admittance matrix algorithm is used to obtain the final admittance matrix of the plate pair including finite thickness plates.
 The widely-used assumption of transverse electromagnetic (TEM) modes on anti-pads is carefully investigated by comparing the combined admittance matrix algorithm with hybrid 3D/2D FEM.
 It is found that higher-order modes are excited on anti-pads and in practical printed circuit board, the higher-order modes can penetrate from one layer of plate pair to another layer.
 This may provide guidance for future research for multiple vias in a shared anti-pad.

-Y. Zhang et al., "Modeling of Multiple Vias with a Shared Anti-Pad in an Irregular Plate Pair Using Domain Decomposition Approach," IEEE International Symposium on Electromagnetic Compatibility, pp. 265-270, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+Y. Zhang et al., "Modeling of Multiple Vias with a Shared Anti-Pad in an Irregular Plate Pair using Domain Decomposition Approach," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 265-270, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 The definitive version is available at https://doi.org/10.1109/ISEMC.2014.6898982